darongit/OpenCV-demo/readme.md

 # OpenCV demo

-## What is purpose of this script
+## What was the purpose of writing this script
-Trully i started to play with openCV because I wanted to work a little bit with 2D and 3D arrays
+Trully I started to play with openCV because I wanted to work a little bit with 2D and 3D arrays

 ## What it can do
 The program is navigated using the keyboard.
 The instructions are written at the bottom, but I can expand them slightly.